Research positions

 In the past, you could also find me in the wet lab (MinION, RNA, DNA, microsatellites) and in the field (sampling invertebrates worldwide).

-• March 2022: international invited talk (“Wasp and Bee Evolution”) for GRIB group at IMIM-Pompeu Fabra (Barcelona)
+• 2022: international invited talk for the GRIB group at IMIM-Pompeu Fabra (Barcelona)

 Grants, honours & awards